sutoiku/puffin/RATIONALE.md

 - Lower data update latency

 ## Designed for data lakes
 Most SQL engines targeted at public cloud deployment have been designed for Object Stores only (*e.g.* [Amazon S3](https://aws.amazon.com/s3/)).
 Instead, PuffinDB has been natively designed to take advantage of Data Lakes such as [Apache Iceberg](https://iceberg.apache.org/), [Apache Hudi](https://hudi.apache.org/), and [Delta Lake](https://delta.io/).
-This is one of the critical design elements that gives it full OLTP capabilities with ACID properties, while allowing it to connect to a wide range of data sources that are being migrated to data lakes.
+This is one of the critical design elements that gives it full OLTP capabilities with ACID properties, while allowing it to connect to a wide range of data sources that are being migrated to data lakes at an accelerating pace.

 **Benefits**:
 - Enhanced transactional integrity
 - Lower data integration costs

-## Designed for integration
+## Designed for data mesh integration
-Coming soon...
+CMost SQL engines are designed as standalone data silos.
+Instead, PuffinDB embraces the [data mesh philosophy](https://martinfowler.com/articles/data-mesh-principles.html) and is natively designed to distribute SQL queries across heterogeneous and remote databases and applications, thanks to its extensive collection of database and application connectors, and its built-in data pipeline execution engine.

+**Benefits**:
+- Lower data integration costs
+- Faster development cycles
+- Lower data update latency
+- Better data quality
+- Enhanced data governance

 ## Designed for all users
-Coming soon...
+Many SQL engines require advanced technical skills for deployment, monitoring, and maintenance.
+PuffinDB takes a radically-different approach, allowing direct deployment from any [DuckDB](https://duckdb.org/) client, thanks to a simple [DuckDB extension](docs/Extension.md).

 ## Designed for extensibility
 Coming soon...